ayush-singh-au13/lalMirchi/README.md

 # lalMirchi
-/** We are the here to deliver authentic spices of India to every Kitchen.**/
+## We are the here to deliver authentic spices of India to every Kitchen.